 Take time to document those actions/next steps with the team, and then follow up to ensure those actions are implemented.

 5-Why is useful for straightforward problems with systemic causes like the case noted above, where poor preventive maintenance is the systemic cause for unplanned equipment downtime.
-In cases when the root cause is not readily apparent, 5-Why by itself will not solve the problem.
+In cases where the root cause is not readily apparent, 5-Why by itself will likely not solve the problem.
 For example, if a toy manufacturer needs to improve color consistency in a product, they will need to understand which factors influence color the most (otherwise they might not need a Six Sigma project to begin with).
 In cases like this, structured analysis methods like multi-vari, correlation analysis, and DOE may be necessary to actually learn the physical relationships between the input variables (process settings, raw materials, etc.) and output variables (in this case, color).
 If your team is attacking a number of product variation challenges, then read Keki Bhote’s World Class Quality for a highly effective approach.

 Information and downloads on this website are for general educational purposes only, provided as-is, to be used at your own risk, with no warranties of any kind.
 While we strive to develop highly relevant content, the information and files provided on this site are not guaranteed to be completely relevant or up to date.